Cragady/RePortfolio/README.md

 # Active

+* include animations for skills, happens on click, when the bottom of parallax is at bottom of parent
 * Keep laying out homepage
 * Put icon pic info into database (seed it! `skillData.json/skillSeedDB.js`)
-* create component for laying out icons
+* expand component for laying out icons
 * write a `function to set height` of 'parent div' for paraskill (will be dependant on pic sizes and how many pics per row, use scripting to figure it out);
 * make homepage more like a resume
 * Write out `API` for accessing the pic locations from database